PredictiveEcology/SpaDES.tools/README.md

 landscape <- rast(nrows = 100, ncols = 100, xmin = 0, xmax = 100, ymin = 0, ymax = 100)
 landscape[] <- 1

-## two fires, each stopping once it has burned 500 pixels
-set.seed(1)
+## one fire, spreading until it goes out on its own
+set.seed(2)
-fires <- spread2(landscape, start = c(3000, 6000), spreadProb = 0.5,
-                 maxSize = 500, asRaster = TRUE)
+fires <- spread2(landscape, start = 5050, spreadProb = 0.24, asRaster = TRUE)
 plot(fires)
 ```

 `spreadProb` can be a single number or a raster of per-cell probabilities, which
 is how landscape heterogeneity enters the model.

-Note that spread on a lattice
+Spread on a lattice is a percolation process, so this one number matters more
-is a percolation process: below a spread probability of roughly 0.2 (for
+than its size suggests.
+Roughly, for 8-neighbour spread:

+- **below about 0.2**, events die within a handful of cells;
+- **between about 0.2 and 0.28**, events are self-stopping but with a real
+  chance of getting well past a few cells -- at `0.24` on the 100 x 100 grid
+  above, the median event burns a few hundred cells and the largest run to
+  several thousand;
-8-neighbour spread) events almost always die out immediately, and just above it
+- **above about 0.3**, events almost always percolate and fill the grid.

+That self-stopping band is usually where you want to be, and it is narrow.
-they almost always run away. `maxSize`, `iterations` and `exactSize` are how you
+`maxSize`, `exactSize` and `iterations` are there for when you need to pin the
-keep events to a realistic size.
+size distribution down rather than let it emerge.

 ### Neighbourhoods, rings and distances